davidptclark/nc-portfolio-fe/README.md

 ## 💭 Description

-Northcoders Porfolio is an app to help Northcoders graduates upload short video demonstrations of their projects to a centralised space, that recruiters and employers can efficiently access and browse.
+Northcoders Portfolio is an app to help Northcoders graduates upload short video demonstrations of their projects to a centralised space that recruiters and employers can efficiently access and browse.

-Typically, graduates are limited in visability due to the size of their network or limited reach due to a change in sector.
-Additionally, recruiters and employers have limited time and resources, which further adds to the issue of visability.
-We built this app with these challanges in mind, to aleviate frictions or barriers to visibility: allowing graduates to showcase their work, as well as reducing the workload on the employer side in finding newly-qualified graduates.
+Typically, graduates are limited in visibility due to the size of their network or limited reach due to a change in sector.
+Additionally, recruiters and employers have limited time and resources, which further adds to the issue of visibility.
+We built this app with these challenges in mind, to alleviate frictions or barriers to visibility: allowing graduates to showcase their work, as well as reducing the workload on the employer side in finding newly-qualified graduates.

 ## 🤔 What Does It Do?